Jeunese/jeunese.github.io/docs/ux-writing.md

 This page summarises best practices and industry standards for UX writing.

-## Prerequisites
+## UX writing approach

+UX writing is an integral part of designing the customer journey.
+As such, UX writers should be involved early in the design process, alongside UX and UI designers, UX researchers, and information architects for context gathering, design, and review.

-Before writing or reviewing UI content, the UX writer needs to know:
+1. **Context gathering.** Before writing or reviewing UI content, the UX writer needs to know:

     -  Who they're writing for.
     -  What the user's goals and needs are.
     -  What the product is and how the product is used.
+	-  What the flow is.
     -  What the use cases are.
     -  What components of the product need written or reviewed (if not the end-to-end experience).

+1. **Design.** As a design exercise, the optimal level of UX writer involvement in product design is at the beginning.
+This way, the UI can be designed as a unified source of information from the beginning of the design process, rather than having a UX writer come in at the end to fix surface-level issues with UI text.

+1. **Review.** UX writers should check that the UX copy fulfils user needs and represents the intended tone of voice.
+You can also seek insight from user research if it's needed and a viable option.

 ## General guidance